 She took training in disaster casework where her Spanish language skills have been invaluable with local fire responses.
 Also, she deployed on several two-week Disaster assignments, including:

-October 1991 – Caseworker for wildfires in Redding, CA
+- October 1991 – Caseworker for wildfires in Redding, CA

-September 2001 – Spanish interpreter in New York for the 9/11 hotline after the World Trade Center attacks
+- September 2001 – Spanish interpreter in New York for the 9/11 hotline after the World Trade Center attacks

 - October 2004 – Caseworker for Hurricane Ivan in Florida

 Nowadays, Brenda supports the San Francisco office, ensuring the office runs smoothly and that both external and internal customers are received with a warm welcome.

 Congratulations, Brenda, on achieving this anniversary with us!
 We know you have worked hard for this accomplishment and you have been such a significant part of our team.
 We truly appreciate your dedication.
 We couldn’t imagine our workplace without you!